n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 16 - Advent of Cyber 2021.md

 ### Question-3
 [Top](#TOC)

-Once you locate the social media profile of the Neighborhood Grinch, you'll see that they provide a cryptographic key for a self verification that is the answer to *Question 3*
+Once you locate the social media profile of the Neighborhood Grinch, you'll see that they provide a cryptographic key for a self-verification that is the answer to *Question 3*

 ![Account Located](AoC-2021_Photos/Day_16/03_AoC_Day_14_01-03-22-Account-Located.png)